Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Lumen Technologies, Inc. (LUMN)

-/EIN News/ -- LOS ANGELES, April 12, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming May 2, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Lumen Technologies, Inc. (“Lumen” or the “Company”) (NYSE: LUMN) common stock between September 14, 2020 and February 7, 2023, inclusive (the “Class Period”).
+LOS ANGELES, April 12, 2023 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming May 2, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Lumen Technologies, Inc. ("Lumen" or the "Company") LUMN common stock between September 14, 2020 and February 7, 2023, inclusive (the "Class Period").

 If you suffered a loss on your Lumen investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/Lumen-Technologies-Inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.